weicheng113/CarND-Vehicle-Detection/writeup.md

 I decided to use HOG sub-sampling search approach, as it only extracted HOG features once per image and had a better performace.
 First, I decided only to search `y range from 400 to 656`, to exclude the tree and sky areas.
-Based on the training sample image size `64 by 64`, I was experimenting with different scale in search for vehicles.
+Based on the training sample image size `64 by 64`, I was experimenting with different scales in search for vehicles.
-The scale and y range were chosen based on experiments and processing speed consideration and the final selection was as follows:
+The scales and y ranges were chosen based on experiments plus processing speed considerations and the final selections were as follows:

 | Search size | Scale | Y start and stop |
 |:-----------:|:-----:| :---------------:|